pdpinch/edx-platform/.github/pull_request_template.md

 ## Description

 Describe what this pull request changes, and why.
 Include implications for people using this change.
-Design decisions should be documented in the repo (docstring / README / ADR) and linked here.
+Design decisions and their rationales should be be documented in the repo (docstring / ADR), per [OEP-19](https://open-edx-proposals.readthedocs.io/en/latest/oep-0019-bp-developer-documentation.html), and can be linked here.

 Useful information to include:
 - Which edX user roles will this change impact?
 Common user roles are "Learner", "Course Author",